RATESResearch/glossary/glossary.rst

    HPCC
       :term:`HPC` cluster

+   HTML
+      Hypertext Markup Language

    K8s
       :term:`Kubernetes`

    Kubernetes
       An orchestration system facilites the deployment and management of containerized applications, with a specific focus on scaling to increase demand for the provided services.

+   LaTeX
+      A high-quality typesetting system including features designed for the production of technical and scientific documentation

    LiDAR
       Light Detection and Ranging